We all benefit from times of solitude. But solitude does not equate silence. Rather, the spiritual discipline of silence is a time to hear from God.

-In the first week of the College Park Church Women’s Precept Ministries study of Hebrews, Diana Standridge gives an overview of this yearlong, inductive study.
+In the ninth week of the College Park Church Women’s Precept Ministries study of Hebrews, Diana Standridge leads a discussion on the book of Hebrews.

-In this episode of Equip, Heather Nunn talks with Alex Anderson and Karesse Faull about the vision for Student Ministries at College Park.
+In this episode of Equip, we discuss the vision behind the new deacon ministry at College Park.

 One of the hardest questions that a parent of a preteen or teenager may face is the age-old, “when am I allowed to date?”
 As parents, deciding if your child is allowed to be dating in high school or not, is challenging.